Jef-king/Learn/Java.md

 System is a built-in Java class that contains useful members, such as out, which is short for "output".
 The println() method, short for "print line", is used to print a value to the screen (or a file).

 The each code statement must end with a semicolon (;).

+### Java Output / Print

+You can add as many println() methods as you want.
+Note that it will add a new line for each method:

+Example

+System.out.println("Hello World !");
+System.out.println("I am learning Java.");
+System.out.println("It is awesome!");

+When you are working with text, it must be wrapped inside double quotations marks "".

+There is also a print() method, which is similar to println().

+The only difference is that it it does not insert a new line at the end of the output:

+Example

+System.out.println("Hello World !");
+System.out.print("I will print on the same line.");

+You can also use the println() method to print numbers.

+Example

+For using number we don't put numbers inside double quotes:
+System.out.println(5); //Output is 5
+System.out.println(5+6); //Output is 11

+You can also perform mathematical calculations inside the println() method:
+System.out.println("5+6"); //Output is 5+6

+### Java Comments

+Comments can be used to explain Java code, and to make it more readable.
+It can also be used to prevent execution when testing alternative code.

+Single-line comments start with two forward slashes (//).
+Any text between // and the end of the line is ignored by Java (will not be executed).

+Example

+// This is a comment

+Multi-line comments starts with a /* and ends with */.
+Any text between /* and */ will be ignored by Java.

+Example

+/* The this returned is ignored */

+### Java Variables